What's Inside a Mattress?

 There are two main types of covers: damask and knitted.
 They can vary quite significantly in terms of touch and functionality.

-These covers provide a soft finish that's extremely hard wearing.
-Made from a woven material that is more often than not patterned, damask is a popular choice that offers great breathability.
+These covers provide a soft finish that's extremely hard-wearing.
+Made from a woven material that's often patterned, damask is a popular choice that offers great breathability.

 As the name suggests, this type of cover is knitted, using a soft-touch fabric with elasticated properties.
-This cover is almost always used for mattresses that include memory foam or latex, moving as the foam moves.
-It's also used often in other types of mattresses as well.
-Again, this type of cover offers excellent breathability.
+Knitted covers are almost always used for mattresses that include memory foam or latex, moving as the foam moves.
+This type of cover also offers excellent breathability.

 Covers are then either quilted, tufted or may be plain, without a finish.

 Sometimes referred to as "micro-quilted", this type of finish is made by stitching the cover to the comfort layer.
 This creates a pattern on the top of the mattress.
 The ultimate in luxury, this type of cover offers supreme softness.